How a breath biopsy test could change the face of early cancer detection

 Building a biomarker database

-The researchers hope to develop a database of signature VOCs that could be significantly correlated with inflammatory diseases, infectious diseases and cancer.
-Additionally, this method may have the potential to identify certain types of cancer and to form the world’s largest biobank of exhaled breath samples matched to patient phenotype, as well as annotated health records and prospective analyses of VOCs in breath.
+The developes hope to establish a database of signature VOCs that could be significantly correlated with inflammatory diseases, infectious diseases and cancer.
+Additionally, this method may have the potential to identify biomarker VOCs of certain types of cancer and to form the world’s largest biobank of exhaled breath samples matched to patient phenotype, as well as annotated health records and prospective analyses of VOCs in breath.
 The database, by maturing into a comprehensive biomarker VOC dictionary available to many healthcare professionals, could hold great potential to aid disease detection across the world.

 Saving more lives and cutting treatment costs